Be the first to know

 7. Be authentic and don’t overdo it on the “small talk”

 Steer clear of using too many buzzwords especially during the screening interivew.
 Focus on having a real conversation that has depth to it.
 Sometimes simple is better.

 Don’t waste time talking about random things for long periods of time.
 A little small talk is fine so long as it’s important to the candidate.
 For example, it might be worth taking a few minutes to talk about shared experiences and similarities.

 Candidates see right through it.
 It’s also not a strong filter to distinguish between good and great candidates.
-A developer once bragged to me about how he fooled a recruiter into thinking he’s programming in Dumbledore language.
+A software engineer once bragged to me about how he fooled a recruiter into thinking he’s programming in Dumbledore language.
 If you’re needing to have non-technical recruiters hire technical roles, make sure they are equipped with the right tools that they need to be successful.

 9. Be transparent about what the process looks like and don’t let interviews drag on